Veggie Stuffed Spaghetti Squash Boats

 As an Amazon Associate, I may earn from qualifying purchases.
 You can read more here about our Disclaimer and Privacy Page.

-It’s a delicious easy winter squash recipe that we love!
+It’s become a delicious, easy winter squash recipe that we all love.

-My biggest tip for these spaghetti squash boats is to buy your spaghetti squash from Trader Joe’s or somewhere where they don’t measure by weight.
+If you can, buy your spaghetti squash from Trader Joe’s or somewhere where they don’t measure by weight.
+Because spaghetti squash can get heavy, somewhere where you play a flat price is best!

 I used to be deathly afraid of cutting a spaghetti squash.
 It’s terrifying, to think of a big sharp knife missing its point.

 Then, I like to lay it over a solid cutting board with a cloth over it to help keep it steady.
-And use a good quality knife.
+And use a good quality knife to cut it in half.

-Sidenote: You CAN cook spaghetti squash in the microwave, though I think the oven version offers much more flavor and crispness.
+Sidenote: You CAN cook spaghetti squash in the microwave entirely if you’re in a time pinch, though I think this oven-baked version offers much more flavor and crispness.

 But, we all know time is of the essence when we’re busy!
-If you need more easy dinner ideas for when you’re busy, check out this roundup for easy dinners.
+If you need more easy dinner ideas for when you’re busy, check out this easy one pot dinners.

 Once you cut the squash in half, scoop out the seeds and place it open side up into the oven.